kamilburda/batcher/DEVELOPMENT.md

 ### Setting up Repositories

-Clone the main branch of the repository to a directory named e.g. `gimp-export-layers` inside the directory for local GIMP plug-ins - `.gimp-2.8` for GIMP 2.8, `.config/GIMP/[version]` for later GIMP versions such as 2.10.
+Clone the main branch of the repository to a directory named e.g. `batcher` inside the directory for local GIMP plug-ins - `.gimp-2.8` for GIMP 2.8, `.config/GIMP/[version]` for later GIMP versions such as 2.10.

 To make GIMP recognize the new directory as a directory containing GIMP plug-ins, open up GIMP, go to `Edit → Preferences → Folders → Plug-ins` and add the new directory to the list.
 GIMP needs to be restarted for changes to take effect.

-Clone the `gh-pages` branch (acting as the [GitHub page for Export Layers](https://kamilburda.github.io/gimp-export-layers/)) to `docs/gh-pages`.
+Clone the `gh-pages` branch (acting as the [GitHub page for Batcher](https://kamilburda.github.io/batcher/)) to `docs/gh-pages`.
 Several scripts depend on this directory location.

 Some scripts require that the GitHub page be run locally.